To learn more about egg freezing, book a Free Egg Freezing Consultation^ with the Genea Horizon Fertility GP in our Sydney Kent Street clinic.

 Get in touch

-Alternatively, call the Genea Horizon Fertility Advisor on 1300 361 795 for an obligation free general discussion.
-Or, fill out the below form and we will call you back.
+Or if you’re in Canberra, fill out the form below or call the Genea Horizon Fertility Advisor on 1300 361 795 for general enquiries and an obligation free general discussion.

 ^ Applicable for Medicare eligible patients only.
 Your no-out-of-pocket Fertility Assessment is for an initial consultation with our Fertility GP at our Sydney Kent St clinic.